 Sometimes it’s okay to spend more in one category rather than saving in another.
 Using this as a basis, you can even change up these percentages to better fit your financial goals.

-If you want to learn more about saving, check out more blogs here.
+If you want to learn more about saving and the 50/30/20 split, check out more blogs here.